 Individuals experiencing homelessness lead transient, unstable lives, and are often debilitated by mental illness, substance abuse, and/or inadequate education.
 They frequently lack an understanding of their legal rights and the ability to make effective use of the network of advocacy and service organizations that are available to assist them.
 Living in crisis, often without income or resources, persons experiencing homelessness are less likely, and less able, than other indigent clients to make use of Center City-based legal services programs.

-Since its inception, HAP has conducted legal clinics by reaching out to its clients in places where they live and eat, such as homeless shelters, transitional housing sites, overnight cafes, and soup kitchens throughout Philadelphia.
+Since its inception, HAP has conducted legal clinics by reaching out to its clients in places where they live and eat, such as homeless shelters, transitional housing sites, and soup kitchens throughout Philadelphia.

 By recruiting and training volunteer attorneys, legal assistants, and law students to staff these clinics, HAP is able to provide free legal counseling and representation to a population not adequately served by other legal services programs.
 HAP also collaborates with shelter providers, homeless advocates, and community service providers to connect clients with other social services.